KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-MyWeather.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `new Date()` in file `MMM-MyWeather.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 4. Outdated: Found `MichMich/MagicMirror` in file `MMM-MyWeather.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-8. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-10. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-11. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-12. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-13. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-14. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-15. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-16. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-17. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-18. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-19. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-20. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-21. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-22. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-23. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-24. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-25. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-26. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-27. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-28. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyWordsRandomed by framboise-pi](https://github.com/framboise-pi/MMM-MyWordsRandomed)